Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 2-in-1 PCs for solicitors: Best of both worlds?

-These models offer flexibility over both traditional laptops and tablets and a certain amount of fun, too.
-But a model that boasts decent specs and a large enough screen can be costly.
-You can look at HP’s Spectre x360 at the high end, or Microsoft’s more affordable Surface Go 3.
+These models offer flexibility over traditional laptops and tablets and a certain amount of fun.
+But a model boasting decent specs and a screen that is large enough can be costly.
+At the high end, you can look at HP’s Spectre x360 or Microsoft’s.

 Laptop recommendations for solicitors